-Stubbornness is repudiated (Khandan) by the Gurbani.
-A stubborn person is a person of blind-mind (Manmukh).
-So the Gurbani time and again hints us to destroy stubborn mindedness, before it destroys our Divine Life – ਆਤਮਕ ਜੀਵਨ.
+Stubbornness is rejected (Khandan) in the Gurmat Wisdom of the Sri Guru Granth Sahib (SGGS).
+A stubborn person is a person of blind-mind (a Manmukh-Saakat-Mayadhaaree).
+So the Gurbani time and again urges us to destroy stubborn mindedness (ਮਨ ਹਠ), before it destroys our Divine Life (ਆਤਮਕ ਜੀਵਨ).

-The Gurbani wants us to eradicate our stubborn-mindedness.
-But it’s not so easy!
-Because, first of all, from the very childhood we are systematically led into believing in stubborn-mindedness and stupid practices and rituals (Mayaic Karamkaand) totally repudiated in the Gurbani.
-From the childhood we have been listening to the Gurbani’s meanings, or interpretation from the Mayadhaarees (duplicate, stubborn minded persons – the Manmukhs devoid of Gur-Giaan, Shabad-Giaan…).
+From the childhood we have been listening to the Gurbani’s meanings or interpretation from the Mayadhaarees-Mamukh-Saakat (duplicate, stubborn minded, crafty or illiterate paid clergy — those devoid of Gur-Giaan, Shabad-Giaan, Gurmat or the Wisdom of the SGGS…).
 Consequently, the majority of us (99.9 percent category) have no clue as to what the real or true Sikhi or Teaching of the Gurbani is.

-Maya is stubborn and persistent; so is Mayadhaaree who persistently lives a life of Bikaars (lust, anger, greed, etc.).
-Prisoned in the fortress of ignorance (of our Real Source – Joti-Svaroopa), Maya has shut its stubborn doors on us; consequently – in the darkness of ignorance – we cannot see the Light (of Aatamaan).
-Since our stubborn mindedness does not allow us to plant seeds of Wisdom (Gur-Giaan) here; we will have nothing to show for in the world hereafter.
+Prisoned in the fortress of ignorance, deceptive Maya has shut its stubborn doors on us; consequently — in the darkness of ignorance — we cannot see the Light (of Wisdom).
+Since our stubborn mindedness does not allow us to plant seeds of Wisdom (Gur-Giaan) here and NOW; we will have nothing to show for the future.

-Caught in the love of duality (division, two-ness, Doojaa-Bhaav), thus, we have forgotten the treasure of the Naam-consciousness (Gur-Giaan, Shabad-Giaan, live by Hukam…).
-Instead, we attach our worldly consciousness to the foul-smelling pile of “filth”, which is transitory, like the fading color of the safflower.
-In stubbornness (Mann-Hatha) we wander in ten direction; continually spinning around, like the potter’s wheel.
+Caught in the love of duality (division, two-ness, Doojaa-Bhaav), thus, we have forgotten the treasure of the Naam-consciousness (Gur-Giaan, Shabad-Giaan, Wisdom…).
+Instead, we attach our worldly consciousness to the foul-smelling pile of ‘filth’, which is transitory, like the fading color of the safflower.
+In stubbornness, our minds wander in ten direction; continually spinning around, like the potter’s wheel.

-- ਮਨਹਠਿ ਜੋ ਕਮਾਵੈ ਤਿਲੁ ਨ ਲੇਖੈ ਪਾਵੈ ਬਗੁਲ ਜਿਉ ਧਿਆਨੁ ਲਾਵੈ ਮਾਇਆ ਰੇ ਧਾਰੀ ॥: Mannhathi jo kamaavai til na lekhai paavai bagul jiou dhiaan laavai Maya re dhaaree: One who acts (performs religious acts, etc.) through stubbornness is of no account at all (his actions are of no avail); (because) like a crane, he pretends to meditate, but he is still stuck in Maya (i.e., he is Mayadhaaree ) (sggs 687).
+- ਮਨਹਠਿ ਜੋ ਕਮਾਵੈ ਤਿਲੁ ਨ ਲੇਖੈ ਪਾਵੈ ਬਗੁਲ ਜਿਉ ਧਿਆਨੁ ਲਾਵੈ ਮਾਇਆ ਰੇ ਧਾਰੀ ॥: One who acts (performs religious acts, etc.) through stubbornness is of no account at all (his actions are of no avail); (because) like a crane, he pretends to meditate, but he is still stuck in Maya (i.e., he is Mayadhaaree ) (sggs 687).

-This brings us to the following question: How can the stubborn-mindedness (conditioned consciousness, ignorance, foolishness…) be destroyed?
-As indicated in the Gurbani, we can shun stubborn-mindedness by replacing it with Shabad-Vichaar (Gur-Giaan, Knowledge or Wisdom of the Gur-Shabad, Gurmat, Hukam…).
+This brings us to the following question: How can the stubborn-mindedness (conditioned consciousness, ignorance, foolishness…) be annihilated?
+As indicated in the Gurbani, we can shun stubborn-mindedness by replacing it with Shabad-Vichaar.

-Just as a blind cannot see a garden of beautiful flowers, just as a drunkard cannot be instructed in the subtleties of spirituality, just as hair cannot grow on a tortoise’s shell, just as a dead cannot get up and run, just as a lotus cannot grow on a rock, and just as there is no oil in the sand grains, similarly, the stubborn mindedness is not conducive for Bhagti or Naam-Simran: Gurmat, Shabad-Giaan… The Gurbani challenges us to constantly struggle with our mind, and become the Gurmukh (the person who has Realized Truth, ਸਚ, Hukam, Shabad-Giaan…).
+Just as a blind cannot see a garden of beautiful flowers, just as a drunkard cannot be instructed in the subtleties of spirituality, just as hair cannot grow on a tortoise’s shell, just as a dead cannot get up and run, just as a lotus cannot grow on a rock, and just as there is no oil in the grains of sand, similarly, the stubborn mindedness is not conducive for Bhagti or Shabad-Vichaar.